Underwater tunnel: Compared with ferry links

 As with bridges, albeit with more chance, ferry links may be closed by adverse weather (strong winds) or tides.
 Travelling through a tunnel is significantly quicker than travelling using a ferry link, as shown by the times for travelling through the Channel Tunnel (75–90 minutes for ferry and 21 minutes on the Eurostar).
 Ferries also usually use fossil fuels emitting greenhouse gases while most railway tunnels are electrified.
 In the Baltic Sea, one of the busiest areas for passenger ferries in the world, sea ice is a problem, causing seasonal disruption or requiring expensive ice-breaking ships.
 In the Øresund region the construction of the bridge-tunnel has been cited as enhancing regional integration and giving an economic boom not possible with the previous ferry links.
 Similar arguments are used by proponents of the Helsinki-Tallinn tunnel in the Talsinki region.
 There are various issues with the safety of both tunnels and ferries, in the case of tunnels, fire is a particular hazard with several fires having broken out in the Channel Tunnel.
 On the other hand, the free surface effect is a significant safety risk for RORO ferries as seen in the sinking of MS Estonia.
 Tunnels which exclude dangerous, combustible freights and the fuel or lithium-ion batteries carried aboard motorcars can significantly reduce fire risk.

 Disadvantages

 Compared with bridges

-Tunnels require far higher costs of security and construction than bridges.
+Tunnels can require higher costs of security and construction than bridges, but this depends on the clearance needed for ships and the water depth.
 This may mean that over short distances bridges may be preferred rather than tunnels (for example Dartford Crossing).
-As stated earlier, bridges may not allow shipping to pass, so solutions such as the Øresund Bridge have been constructed.